bencodezen/go-blog/source/_drafts/getting-back-into-go.md

 4. **Replay games from your favorite professional(s).** This is a particularly fun method since it allows you to fully appreciate the game without any personal anxiety of winning or losing.
 And as a side benefit, you're inadvertently studying the game which will ultimately lead to improvements in the long run.

-Last, but certainly not least, **community** (and in particular readers of this blog) have been a critical piece to my renewed interest.
+5. **Stay in touch with the community (even if from a distance).** Last, but certainly not least, community have been a critical piece to my renewed interest.
 I cannot tell you how many times a simple request for a game and comment to have me return to the game served as powerful incentives that ultimately led me to where I am today.